Retro jerseys: From fan object to valuable collector's item

 (Solutions at the end of the article!)

-4."Now in the supermarket!" – 90s commercials everyone knows
+4."Now in the supermarket!" – A 90s advertisement that everyone knows.

 Do you still remember that voice?

-*"The new Bayern jersey – now for only 49.99 DM at Intersport!
+*"The new Bayern Munich jersey – now for only DM 49.99 at Intersport!
 With free printing of your favorite player!"*

-Such commercials are now cheap jersey-Findings of emotional time capsules.
+These kinds of commercials are common today cheap jersey-Findings of emotional time capsules.

 5. The big twist: When the bargain becomes a trap